Why YOUR review matters

 Reviews raise the visibility of a book, and they’re great marketing tools for authors to quote in ads and social media.
 They help new readers find my books (yay sales!) but they also help me make my next book better.

-Star ratings on Amazon or Goodreads are great, but what really makes an impact is a review.
+Star ratings on Amazon or Goodreads are great, but what really makes an impact is a written review.

 Did you just have flashbacks to school book reports and punishing homework?
 There’s no grade, so don’t worry.
 I know, you’re thinking, “Heather, you do the words, and then I read the words.
 I don’t wanna write.”